Notice of Pre-AIA or AIA Status

 obtain the spatial information regarding at least one of a type, a category, a color, a theme, or an atmosphere of the real-world space from the spatial image obtained through the first camera 180 {[0069] The camera module 180 can collect image data in real time from an AR output.
 The camera module 180 can include at least one red, green, and blue (RGB) cameras, an infrared (IR) camera, a depth camera, or a thermal camera.
 In various embodiments, the image data can be generated by combining data collected by a plurality of cameras.}.

-As per claim 4 Kim et al discloses: The electronic device 100 of claim 3, wherein the second camera 211 is configured as a depth camera 211 comprising at least one of a time-of-flight (ToF) camera, a stereo vision camera 211, or a light detection and ranging (LiDAR) sensor, and is configured to obtain a depth image by capturing the image of the hand of the user {[0076] In an embodiment, the camera module 211 can be a stereo camera.
+As per claim 4 Kim et al discloses, insofar as the claims are definite and understood: The electronic device 100 of claim 3, wherein the second camera 211 is configured as a depth camera 211 comprising at least one of a time-of-flight (ToF) camera, a stereo vision camera 211, or a light detection and ranging (LiDAR) sensor, and is configured to obtain a depth image by capturing the image of the hand of the user {[0076] In an embodiment, the camera module 211 can be a stereo camera.
 The stereo camera can capture one object to simultaneously obtain two images by mounting two capturing lenses.
 In another embodiment, the camera module 211 can include an IR output device and an IR camera.
 The IR output device can emit infrared rays to an object around the electronic device 201, and the IR camera can sense infrared rays reflected from the object.}, and wherein the at least one processor 120 / 301 is further configured to execute the at least one instruction to cause the electronic device 100 to:

 recognize the gesture input from the user in the depth image obtained through the second camera 211 {[0077] In various embodiments, an image collected by the camera module 211 can be used to generate a depth map and recognize a gesture of the user.}.

-recognize a gesture input from the touch input received through the touch screen { [0059] The display 160 can include a touch screen, and can receive, for example, a touch, a gesture, proximity, or a hovering input using an electronic pen or part of a body of the user.}; and
+recognize a gesture input from the touch input received through the touch screen { [0059] The display 160 can include a touch screen, and can receive, for example, a touch, a gesture, proximity, or a hovering input using an electronic pen or part of a body of the user.}, and

-convert the fourth object characteristic information into fourth feature data by performing vector embedding on the fourth object characteristic information obtained from the 2D guide image; and obtain feature data representing the object generation information based on the first to fourth feature data { [0190] In an embodiment, the processor 120 can extract a second portion in the 3D space information included in a range corresponding to a path of a user input and can measure a distance between the second portion and the path of the user input.
+convert the first object characteristic information into first feature data by performing vector embedding on the spatial information, convert the second object characteristic information into second feature data by performing vector embedding on the second object characteristic information obtained from the gesture input, convert the third object characteristic information into third feature data by performing vector embedding on the third object characteristic information obtained from the voice input, convert the fourth object characteristic information into fourth feature data by performing vector embedding on the fourth object characteristic information obtained from the 2D guide image, and obtain feature data representing the object generation information based on the first to fourth feature data { [0190] In an embodiment, the processor 120 can extract a second portion in the 3D space information included in a range corresponding to a path of a user input and can measure a distance between the second portion and the path of the user input.
 For example, if a plane normal vector corresponding to the path of the user input is x and if a plane normal vector corresponding to the second portion is y, a distance between the path of the user input and the second portion can be calculated through a vector inner product (x.Math.y).}.

-obtaining object characteristic information from the user inputs { [0052] For example, the data about the real object can include location information of each of real objects included in an image collected by the camera module 180 and distance information and relative distance information from the camera module 180, and the like.
+obtaining object characteristic information 741 including at least one of a type, a shape, a color, a location, a size, or a theme of an object from the user inputs and 2D guide image 731 { figure 7 & [0052] For example, the data about the real object can include location information of each of real objects included in an image collected by the camera module 180 and distance information and relative distance information from the camera module 180, and the like.
 The data about the virtual object can include a size and a location of each of virtual objects output together with real objects generated by an input of the user, information about correlation with the real objects, and the like.};

 obtaining object generation information for generating the virtual object, based on the spatial information and the object characteristic information {figure 3B: 302};